If your CircleCI account is authenticated through the GitHub OAuth app, the content on this page is for you.

 If you want to push to the repository from your builds, you will need a deployment key with write access.
 See the below section for GitHub-specific instructions to create a deployment key.

-What is the difference between user keys and deploy keys?
+What is the difference between deploy keys and user keys?

-User keys and deploy keys are the only key types that GitHub supports.
+Deploy keys and user keys are the only key types that GitHub supports.
 Deploy keys are globally unique (for example, no mechanism exists to make a deploy key with access to multiple repositories) and user keys have no notion of scope separate from the user associated with them.

 In this example, the GitHub repository is

 Create an SSH key-pair by following the GitHub instructions.
 When prompted to enter a passphrase, do not enter one (below is one example command to generate a key on macOS):

 https://github.com/you/test-repo/settings/keys, and click Add Deploy Key.
 Enter a title in the "Title" field, then copy and paste the public key you created in step 1.
 Check Allow write access, then click Add key.